 José Antonio Fernández-Muro

-In 1960 he won the JS Guggenheim Foundation scholarship; two years later, he moved to the United States.
-Until his move to Madrid in 1970, he exhibited in numerous museums, galleries and institutions in that country, such as the Institute of Contemporary Art (Washington DC), the Guggenheim Museum (New York) and the Museum of Modern Art in New York (MoMA).
+In 1960 he won the J.S Guggenheim Foundation Scholarship and two years later he moved to the United States.
+Until his move to Madrid in 1970, he exhibited in numerous museums, galleries and institutions in the US, including: The Institute of Contemporary Art (Washington DC), Solomon R. Guggenheim Museum (New York) and The Museum of Modern Art (MoMA) in New York.

 His work is part of major collections around the world; including : Museo Español de Arte Contemporáneo, Madrid; Museo Nacional de Bellas Artes (MNBA), Buenos Aires; Stedelijk Museum, Amsterdam; The Museum of Modern Art (MoMA), New York; Solomon R. Guggenheim Museum, New York; Museo de Bellas Artes, Caracas; Museo de Arte Abstracto, Cuenca; ARCO Art Collection, Los Angeles; Metropolitan Museum, Miami; Blanton Museum of Art (Austin, Texas).